Minimal enumeration of all possible total effects in a Markov equivalence class: DISCUSSION

 The result is summarized in \cref{fig:simu} from roughly 55,000 random instances.
 For point interventions (left panel), IDA (local) produces duplicates, i.e., more distinct values than the actual number of possible effects, especially when the number of possible effects is small, whereas IDA (optimal) returns the correct number of distinct values.
 For joint interventions (right panel), the joint-IDA algorithm often suffers from an excessive amount of duplicates, while IDA (optimal), on the other hand, severely underreports the size of possible effects due to too many \texttt{NA}'s it produced --- note the logarithmic scale of both axes.
 Therefore, our \texttt{IDGraphs} algorithm, in conjunction with a statistically efficient estimator of an identified effect, should be used in place of IDA algorithms in both cases, to avoid unnecessary computational overhead and deliver causally informative estimates.

-\section{Discussion}
+\section{DISCUSSION}

 We have studied the set-identification of a total effect given that the underlying causal DAG is known up to a Markov equivalence class or its refinement.
 Existing enumerative approaches to this problem are often not minimal, which cause unnecessary computational overheads and undesirable statistical duplicates.
 To ensure minimality, there are two key ingredients.
 The first is to determine the class of DAGs that should be grouped together, which is given by the identifiability condition of \cref{thm:id-criterion}.
 This condition locates the set of ``problematic'' undirected edges that must be oriented, while the other undirected edges can be left intact.
 The second key ingredient is to determine the order in which the ``problematic'' edges are oriented.
 This order dependency is tricky because orienting one edge may imply the orientation of another edge due to the orientation rules \citep{meek1995causal}.
 Perhaps surprisingly, the optimal order can be determined, which is to orient the shortest ``problematic'' path first (\cref{thm:min-bg}).
 This naturally leads to \texttt{IDGraphs}, a simple recursive algorithm that guarantees minimal enumeration (\cref{thm:dif-effects}). \texttt{IDGraphs} can be readily used in conjunction with recent developments in efficient estimation \citep{henckel,rotnitzky2019efficient,guo2020efficient} to deliver informative estimates of the true causal effect.
+From this perspective, our result can be viewed as \emph{separating} two sources of uncertainty --- identification and estimation~---~the two crucial steps in causal inference.

 One may wonder whether this approach can be extended to allow latent variables.
 The latent variable IDA (LV-IDA) algorithm of \citet{malinsky2017estimating} employs a strategy similar to the IDA algorithm, but instead given a partial ancestral graph (PAG).
 A PAG represents a Markov equivalence class of maximal ancestral graphs (MAGs), which are obtained from DAGs by marginalizing over latent variables.
 For one obstacle in this setting, it still unclear how to incorporate background knowledge of edge orientations into a PAG.
 In addition, \citet{pmlr-v97-jaber19a} recently showed that if an effect is not identified given a PAG, then there is at least one MAG in the Markov equivalence class in which the effect is still not identified (see their Theorem 4) --- the same enumeration strategy will no longer work.